eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 This function processes the internal functionality of a session.
 It implies:

-1. Flashing all output streams sending the data through the transport.
+1. Flushing all output streams sending the data through the transport.
 2. If there is any reliable stream, it will perform the associated reliable behaviour to ensure communication.
 3. Listening messages from the *Agent* and calling the associated callback if it exists (a topic callback or a status callback).